Tex59dk/ckpaypal/README.md

 Support
 -------

-More details in french and screenshots [here](http://www.boiteasite.fr/fiches/ckpaypal.html)
+Demo, screenshots and more details in french [here](http://www.boiteasite.fr/fiches/ckpaypal.html)

 You can test the power of this plugin with [CMSUno](https://github.com/boiteasite/cmsuno)